Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 LOS MOCHIS, Mexico (Reuters) - A secret meeting Hollywood star Sean Penn held with the world’s most-wanted drug boss, Joaquin “El Chapo” Guzman, to discuss a magazine article was essential to finding the fugitive, Mexico’s attorney general said on Monday.

-Guzman, head of the Sinaloa drug cartel, was captured on Friday following a months-long manhunt after he tunneled out of a Mexican maximum security prison in July.
+Guzman, head of the Sinaloa drug cartel, was captured on Friday following a months-long manhunt after he tunnelled out of a Mexican maximum security prison in July.

 Mexico has said it plans to extradite him to the United States, where he is wanted for exporting hundreds of tonnes of cocaine, methamphetamine and heroin across the border.

-The media were on Monday granted access to the house where Guzman was holed up before his capture.
-Yet again, he escaped into a tunnel for a few hours, leaving behind a building that was a shambolic mess of bullet holes, bloodstains and decaying food.

-Mexican Attorney General Arely Gomez said while extraditing kingpins takes on average a year, it could take up to five years in Guzman’s case.
-Still, speaking on condition of anonymity, another senior Mexican official later said the government had no interest in letting the process drag out.
+But Mexican Attorney General Arely Gomez said that while extraditing kingpins takes on average a year, it could take up to five years in Guzman’s case.

 Rolling Stone magazine published an article by Penn on Saturday based on his interview with Guzman.
 Gomez said a line of investigation had been opened into the meeting between Guzman and Penn in early October at a jungle hideout, adding that any possible criminal investigation against the actor-director would depend on what, if any, deals he struck with Guzman.